By , JD; and , JD, JD, MEM;

 Clean Air Act

-The Clean Air Act (CAA or the Act) is a federal pollution control statute designed to protect and restore the quality of the nation’s air to promote public health and the environment.
-Congress first enacted the Act in its modern form in 1970 as amendments to prior air pollution statutes and further amended the Act in 1990.
-Generally, the Act regulates air emissions from both stationary and mobile sources.
+The Clean Air Act (CAA) is a federal pollution control statute designed to protect and restore the quality of the nation’s air to promote public health and the environment.
+Congress first enacted the act in its modern form in 1970 as amendments to prior air pollution statutes and further amended the act in 1990.
+Generally, the act regulates air emissions from both stationary and mobile sources.
 The CAA is composed of five main sections (commonly known as Titles).
-This section will focus on Titles I, V, and VI, which are the most likely to impose substantive requirements on industrial facilities, and will provide generally applicable information on administration and enforcement of the Act.
-Titles II, III, and IV, which we do not discuss here, address—respectively—mobile sources, CAA general provisions, and the acid rain trading program.
+This section will focus on Titles I, V, and VI, which are the most likely to impose substantive requirements on industrial facilities, and will provide generally applicable information on administration and enforcement of the act.
+Titles II, III, and IV, which we do not discuss here, address—respectively—mobile sources, CAA general provisions, and noise pollution and the acid rain trading program.

-Title I covers stationary sources, and includes the National Ambient Air Quality Standards (NAAQS), New Source Performance Standards (NSPS), and National Emissions Standards for Hazardous Air Pollutants (NESHAP) programs.
-The NAAQS establish overall air pollution standards for the “ambient” air, while the NSPS and NESHAP rules apply to individual sources.
-Title I also includes the New Source Review and Prevention of Significant Deterioration preconstruction permitting program, which is distinct from the Title V operating permit program discussed below.
+Title I covers stationary sources, and includes the national ambient air quality standards (NAAQS), new source performance standards (NSPS), and National Emissions Standards for Hazardous Air Pollutants (NESHAP) programs.
+The NAAQS establish overall air pollution standards for the ambient air, while the NSPS and NESHAP rules apply to individual sources.
+Title I also includes the New Source Review (NSR) and Prevention of Significant Deterioration (PSD) preconstruction permitting program, which is distinct from the Title V operating permit program discussed below.

 The NAAQS program, often considered the centerpiece of CAA regulation, directs EPA to establish primary and secondary air pollution standards for “criteria pollutants.”
-Currently, standards have been established for six criteria pollutants under this program: sulfur dioxide (SO2), nitrogen dioxide (NO2), particulate matter (PM), carbon monoxide (CO), ozone (O3), and lead (Pb).
-Under the NAAQS program, EPA sets standards based on the best available science and states develop implementation plans designed to achieve compliance with federal standards.
+Currently, standards have been established for six criteria pollutants under this program: sulfur dioxide, nitrogen dioxide, particulate matter, carbon monoxide, ozone, and lead.
+Under the NAAQS program, EPA sets standards based on the best available science, and states develop implementation plans designed to achieve compliance with federal standards.
 The state implementation plans (SIPs) become federally enforceable obligations after EPA approval.
 States are divided into areas designated as attainment, nonattainment, and unclassifiable based on their compliance with the NAAQS.
 More stringent standards apply in nonattainment areas.

-Separately, the New Source Performance Standards are source categories identified by EPA that contribute significantly to air pollution, and the program sets minimum standards to serve as the floor for any new or modified source in that category.
+Separately, the NSPS are source categories identified by EPA that contribute significantly to air pollution, and the program sets minimum standards to serve as the floor for any new or modified source in that category.
 EPA has currently identified and set standards for more than 60 source categories of stationary sources, primarily large industrial sources of air pollutants.

-Under the NESHAP program, EPA promulgates regulations establishing emissions standards for Hazardous Air Pollutant (HAP) emissions from new and modified major and “area” sources in specific categories.
+Under the NESHAP program, EPA promulgates regulations establishing emissions standards for hazardous air pollutant (HAP) emissions from new and modified “major” and “area” sources (meaning, any nonmajor source) in specific categories.
 NESHAP also sets standards for existing sources, requiring such sources to achieve the average emissions of the top-performing 12% of sources in the same source category.
-In setting these standards, EPA determines the maximum degree of emissions reductions achievable for each category and subcategory based on the most stringent level achieved in practice by the best-controlled sources for each of the categories, i.e., the “maximum achievable control technology” (MACT).
+In setting these standards, EPA determines the maximum degree of emissions reductions achievable for each category and subcategory based on the most stringent level achieved in practice by the best-controlled sources for each of the categories, i.e., the “maximum achievable control technology.”
 Under the NESHAP program, EPA currently regulates 187 HAPs from major and area sources.
 The original list of HAPs included 189 pollutants, but EPA has modified the list through rulemaking to include 187 pollutants.

 Primary Violations and Penalties

-Like most other federal environmental statutes, the CAA empowers EPA to seek administrative, civil, or criminal penalties from regulated entities for violations of the Act, and allows citizens to supplement EPA enforcement by initiating private citizen suits against regulated entities seeking penalties or injunctions for noncompliance with the Act.
+Like most other federal environmental statutes, the CAA empowers EPA to seek administrative, civil, or criminal penalties from regulated entities for violations of the act, and allows citizens to supplement EPA enforcement by initiating private citizen suits against regulated entities seeking penalties or injunctions for noncompliance with the act.
 EPA can also seek compliance orders or injunctions.
 EPA’s Air Enforcement website provides more detailed and specific guidance regarding enforcement priorities and obligations imposed on specific source categories.
-Further discussion can be found later in Part Two—Process and Enforcement.
+Further discussion can be found later in Part III: The Process—Enforcement Actions & Litigation.